Prayrit9/errorhandling/README.md

 # errorhandling
-this code is about handling errors which occur during transactions in this code there are three ways
+this code is about handling errors which occur during transactions.
+In this code there are three ways to do so
 # require
 to validate user inputs and enforce preconditions for executing a function.
 Reverting due to a failed require will refund any remaining gas to the caller.
 # assert